danielpes/linux-initial-setup/README.md

-# Ubuntu Initial Setup
+# Linux Initial Setup

-My personal script to setup a new Ubuntu installation.
+My personal repository to setup a new Linux installation.
+Includes scripts for Manjaro Gnome and Ubuntu Gnome.

-Includes a bunch of apt packages, npm global packages, fonts, dotfiles, gsettings and more.